Lokesh1983/Microsoft-365-Administrator-Essentials/Allfiles/Labs/01/Starter/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 ## WWL Tenants - Terms of Use

-If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.

 Tenants should not be shared or used for purposes outside of hands-on labs.
 The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.